loopstick/CCA_DigitalElectronics_Spring2020/README.md

     - video of your working project (upload to YouTube and post a link)
     - code (or a written description of what the code should do, if it's not yet working)
     - schematic showing the relevant connections from Arduino to sensors and output devices: hand-drawn or [Fritzing](http:fritzing.org)
-  - Write a concept proposal for your final project
-    - Your final project can be a fuly developed iteration of your midterm project incorporating "nice to have" functionality from the initial concept or additional functionality suggested by the first iteration.
-      - OR
-    - a new project, substantially more complex than the exercises you've done so far.

   - Documenting your project by creating an Instructable would be fantastic!!
-Just add a link to your Instructable in your GitHub repository.

 ### Week 8: Thursday, March 14, 2019
 #### Midterm Projects DUE!!
 - Midterm Project presentations and critique